GoogleChrome/web.dev/src/site/content/en/angular/performance-budgets-with-the-angular-cli/index.md

 ## Conclusion

-Establish performance budgets with the Angular CLI to make sure your Angular app’s performance doesn’t regress over time:
+Establish performance budgets with the Angular CLI to make sure your Angular app's performance doesn't regress over time:

 1. Set a baseline for the resource size either by using a budget calculator or by following your organization's practices.
 2. Configure size budgets in `angular.json` under `projects.[PROJECT-NAME].architect.build.configurations.production.budgets`